Chillwave/autoGrabYourTabs/README.md

 3. Enable **Developer mode** by toggling the switch in the top right corner.

 4. Click **"Load unpacked"** and select the directory where you saved this project.

- ### Link to install from the Chrome Extension store will be added once available.

 ## Usage